 A common comment that I hear from my patients is that their feet are numb.
 And this is not the "usual" numb that many of us feel from time to time.
-It's the kind of numb that people describe as feeling like they are wearing multiple pair of socks, even when they aren't.
+It's the kind of numb that people describe as feeling like they are wearing several pairs of socks.
+Even when they aren't.
 They feel like their feet are encased in wax.
 It doesn't hurt, but it's not right.
-These patients are suffering from a condition known as peripheral neuropathy.

 What is Peripheral Neuropathy?